 - Compliance: for example, patients may be deterred by side-effect warnings on steroid preparations; elderly patients may have difficulty applying the creams.

-- Is the diagnosis correct?
-There may be an additional problem, eg infection or allergy to the preparation.
+- Whether the diagnosis is correct.
+There may be an additional problem - eg, infection or allergy to the preparation.

-- Is there a complication?
+- Whether there is a complication.
 (See 'Complications and their treatment', below.)

 Shave excision and CO2 laser have been used successfully, treating symptoms and appearance.
 UVA-1 is the most successful phototherapy for LS.